d-cosin/Enrom_POI_Classifier/final_report.md

 In order to obtain those metrics, the models were evaluated using StratifiedShuffleSplit with 1000 folds.
 During the GridSearchCV and RandomizedSearchCV stage, it was used the default evaluation strategy, StratifiedKFold with 3 folds.

+The machine learning models' evaluation is important, given that it helps to avoid typical problems such as high bias or high variance on the classifiers.
+Testing the model with different datapoint, also know as test data, instead of using the same train datapoint will detect if the machine learning is overfitted, performing well for the train data and poorly for the test data.
+In other words, the validation will inform how efficiently a machine learning model can generalize for different data.
+In this matter, the StratifiedShuffleSplit is a good solution as it provides a vast number of train and test sets even from small datasets, like the Enron dataset.

+### Feature Scaling

+The features were scaled used MinMaxScaler, because some models consistently perform better utilizing this approach, according to the "Tips on Practical Use" section on the [sklearn SVM documentation page](http://scikit-learn.org/stable/modules/svm.html).

 ### Baseline Model

 #### Using All Features as Input Space